TheOdinProject/curriculum/react/react_introduction_rewrite.md

 <div class="lesson-content__panel" markdown="1">

 1. If you haven't already, browse through the <a href="https://reactjs.org/"> React Website </a>.
 Don't go too indepth and dive into documentation however do read the introduction/homepage to gage an idea of how React works.

+2. Read this <a href="https://www.freecodecamp.org/news/the-difference-between-a-framework-and-a-library-bd133054023f/"> FreeCodeCamp article </a> discussing the differences between a Javascript Library and a Framework
 </div>

 ### Practice